-Yes it’s true, I get the best sound using this microphone on a guitar amp.
+Yes, it’s true, I get the best sound using this microphone on a guitar amp.
 You can put this super close to the speaker cone, I usually go slightly off-center and about 1″ away.
 This has always given me the best sound out of the amp.
 You can crank the amp to the normal level you have it at and you’re fine.

-These are small enough, but built strong, especially for live events.
+These are small enough but built strong, especially for live events.
 I have dropped these and drummers are always hitting them.
 I’m just saying, these are really well-built.
 But back to the sound, as long as the amplifier sounds good, put the Shure Sm 57 on it and you got yourself a true sounding mike.
 Is this the best guitar amp mic?
-In my opinion, yes for live stage it has the most natural sound.
+In my opinion, yes for the live stage it has the most natural sound.

-Best Mic For Recording Guitar Amp
+Shure Sm57 For Guitar Amp

-In the studio I love to isolate the guitars.
+In the studio, I love to isolate the guitars.
 And for mic’ing, I always use the SM57.
 Why?
 Well, for super distorted cranked up amplifiers, this can take that raw sound and record it naturally.
 That is one of the many great things about it.

-I usually go with the same way I mike on stage, up close and off-center.
+I usually go the same way I mike on stage, up close and off-center.
 But it’s okay to experiment with the sound.
 I often when recording will place two 57’s about 3-feet back from the amp and so that it get’s a stereo sound.
 I don’t point the mics at the amp, but more at a 45 degree away from the speaker.
 This gives it a fuller and stereo sound that really sounds huge.
 No need for a big expensive condenser microphone.
 Put two of these on and you now have the best mic for recording guitar amp.

 Best Snare Mic

 Hands down, this is the one you want to use on the snare drum.
-Here is why, it’s small and built like a tank.
+Here is why it’s small and built like a tank.
 Drummers often don’t hit the same spot back-to-back, and occasionally the mike get’s hit.
 But no worries, this is why I love this mic.

 I will just find a spot away from the drummer and put the 57 on top, about an inch away from the head at an angle.
 This will give you a natural sound.
-Do I mike the bottom, um no, that sounds like complete crap.
+Do I mike the bottom, um no, that sounds like complete crap?
 If you try it you’ll know what I mean.

 You might have some hi-hat’s bleed thru, but It’s okay to add a compressor or a gate to the snare mic.
 Overall, it is still the best snare mic out there.
 Most fancy mics can’t handle the attack of the snare.
 So, go with this and you’ll be happy.